Upstairs, Downstairs (1971 TV series): Episodes

 Upstairs, Downstairs ran for five series from 10 December 1971 to 21 December 1975.
 The first four series had thirteen episodes each, while the final series had sixteen.
 Due to an industrial dispute over extra payments for using newly introduced colour equipment, during which broadcasting unions refused to allow their members to use colour cameras, the first six episodes of the first series were shot in black-and-white, and when colour production resumed, the first episode was remade in colour.
 Two endings were made, which could be shown depending on whether the black and white episodes were broadcast by the channel.
 The original black-and-white version of the first episode is believed to have been wiped.

 The opening credits of each episode featured a cartoon from the magazine Punch, and the lettering was drawn by the graphic designer Terry Griffiths.
-The theme tune was composed by Alexander Faris and entitled The Edwardians.
+The theme tune was composed by Alexander Faris and titled The Edwardians.
 It won an Ivor Novello Award.
-Part of this tune would be made into the song What Are We Going to Do with Uncle Arthur?, sung by Sarah, with lyrics written by Alfred Shaughnessy.
+Part of this tune was made into the song What Are We Going to Do with Uncle Arthur?, sung by Sarah, with lyrics written by Alfred Shaughnessy.
 Pauline Collins released this as a single in 1973.
-The theme tune was also used as the processional march for the church wedding of Elizabeth and Lawrence in series 1, Episode 13: For Love of Love.
+The theme tune was used as the processional march for the church wedding of Elizabeth and Lawrence in series 1, episode 13: For Love of Love.

 Many writers wrote episodes throughout the five series, including Alfred Shaughnessy, John Hawkesworth, Fay Weldon, Terence Brady and Charlotte Bingham, John Harrison, Julian Bond, Raymond Bowers, Jeremy Paul, Rosemary Anne Sisson, Anthony Skene and Elizabeth Jane Howard.

 Production

 Each episode of Upstairs, Downstairs was made in a fortnightly production schedule.
 The book Inside Updown has a detailed production history.
-The first week and a half would be spent rehearsing, with two days in the studio - the latter part of the second day being used for recording.
+The first week and a half were spent rehearsing, with two days in the studio, and the latter part of the second day being used for recording.
 Location footage was usually shot beforehand.
 The exterior shots of 165 Eaton Place were filmed at 65 Eaton Place with the "1" painted on.
 Upstairs, Downstairs was one of the first major colour productions to be made by LWT.
 Interior sequences were first recorded in LWT's first studio facility in Wembley in London, for all of series one and the episode "A Pair of Exiles" in series two.
-For the rest of series two and for the remaining three series the interior sequences were recorded in LWT's new studio complex called Kent House (later known as The London Studios) on London's Southbank.
+For the rest of series two, and for the remaining three series, the interior sequences were recorded in LWT's new studio complex named Kent House (later known as The London Studios) on London's Southbank.